Skip to contents

 To check the fit of the sampled posterior parameters with the experimental data, we can simulate trajectories given sampled parameters and compare them with the experimental data.

-exp_ind <- 1 # index of the experiment to consider
+expInd <- 1 # Index of the experiment that we want to plot, with corresponding fitted trajectories

 # Plot the experimental data